mlab817/faqs/src/philippine-rural-development-project/how-does-prdp-assist-enterprises-in-moving-towards-the-"new-normal".md

 ---
  title: How does PRDP assist enterprises in moving towards the “New Normal”?

-tags: ["prdp","assist","enterprises","moving","towards","new","normal"]

  ---

-### Philippine Rural Development Project
+## Philippine Rural Development Project

-## How does PRDP assist enterprises in moving towards the “New Normal”?
+# How does PRDP assist enterprises in moving towards the “New Normal”?

  - The Proponent Groups (PGs) were provided with training activities through virtual and blended mechanisms.